View current outages and stay informed

-- Make sure police and fire departments and hospitals have power.
+- Make sure critical services, like police and fire departments, and hospitals have power.

 - Check generation facilities to determine if the original power source is still operating.